-Table 6 presents the 2020 / 2021 quarterly and rolling MRP Assessment rating for the Triangle Expressway.
+Table 6 presents the 2022/2023 quarterly and rolling MRP Assessment rating for the Triangle Expressway.
 It is important to note that the Quarterly Ratings are only representative of the samples inspected during each quarter.
-Therefore, they are not a statistically valid representation of the assets' conditions until after the fourth quarter; only the annual rating provides a 95% confidence level in statistical sampling.
+Therefore, a single quarter is not a statistically valid representation of the assets' conditions; only the rolling rating provides a 95% confidence level in statistical sampling.